-- Streaming features use a live stream of data for the layer source.
-(Requires an ArcGIS GeoEvent Server.)
+- Streaming feature layers use a live stream of data for the layer source.
+(Streaming feature layers require a ArcGIS GeoEvent Server site.)

-- Spatiotemporal feature layers access data in spatiotemporal big data stores, which are used to store the large data volumes produced when you archive streaming feature layer data from ArcGIS GeoEvent Server and generate data from GeoAnalytics Tools.
+- Spatiotemporal feature layers contain features that track feature geography as well as time.
+These layers access data in spatiotemporal big data stores, which are used to store the large data volumes produced by various ArcGIS apps.

 - Feature collections are another type of feature layer.
 These layers are created in Map Viewer when you add and save map notes, a shapefile, a CSV file, or a route layer.

 - Scene layer—A collection of 3D feature objects and z-values (elevation value).
 The following types of scene layers are available: point, 3D object, integrated mesh, point cloud, and building.

 - Table—A collection of rows and columns, in which each row, or record, represents a single entity or occurrence—such as a customer or bank withdrawal—and each column, or field, describes a particular attribute of the entity, such as name or date.
 Tables can include location information—such as addresses—but it is not necessary.
 For example, you could have a simple list of names and salaries.
 Tables are not drawn on the map even if they include location information.